 • Provide channels for talent to be recognized, appreciated, and enjoyed;

-• Shift the narrative on homelessness away from individual blame and moral failure, and towards the systems that cause it.
+• Shift the narrative of homelessness away from individual blame and towards an understanding of its systemic causes.

-Beyond the importance meeting basic needs, our programming is based on current research, which shows that a sense of personal well-being and social connectedness are critical to securing and retaining housing.
-Check out the Jigsaw of Homeless Support created by our friends at Arts & Homelessness International (formerly With One Voice).
-With your help, we can provide more than emergency services.
-We can fundamentally reshape society into a deeply connected community of care.
+Research shows that a sense of personal well-being and social connectedness are critical to securing and retaining housing.
+Insisting on community-led work, in partnership with professionals in the arts, means providing more than emergency services.
+It also means fundamentally reshaping society into a deeply connected community of care.